AurumByte/AurumByte/README.md

 - 🤔 I’m looking for help with implementation for a couple of features (Arrays, etc.) and issue fixes.

 Formerly [CodeUnstable](https://github.com/CodeUnstable).
 Changed to (Created) another GitHub profile.

+Old Profile stuff (Blog, articles) etc. will stay on GitHub until moved to this account.